alyssamichelle/progress/The Future of JS 2018.md

 Mozilla isn't the only company in the AR/VR pie, however.
 Google also released their own AR app called [WebARonARCore APK](https://github.com/google-ar/WebARonARCore) on Android.

+Mozilla has also been working on integrating into three.js and A-Frame framework to make it ea

+We’ve also been working on integrating the webxr-polyfill into the popular three.js graphics library and the A-Frame framework to make it easy for three.js and A-Frame developers to try out these ideas.

 ## PWA

 Progressive web apps are where it’s at right now.
 Building your app, no matter the frameworks or libraries used, so that it can work offline is super in right now.
 But there are more to progressive web apps than just “working offline”.